maxkapur/maxkapur.github.io/_posts/2050-11-30-server-side-katex.markdown

     <link rel="stylesheet" href="{{ "/assets/katex.css" | relative_url }}">
     ```

- 4. Download `katex.css` and the KaTeX fonts from `TODO:` and save them to your
+ 4. Download a KaTeX release [from
+    GitHub](https://github.com/KaTeX/KaTeX/releases) and extract `katex.css` and
-    source repo’s `assets/` directory.
+    `fonts/` to your source repo’s `assets/` directory.

 The last step left me unsatisfied.
 As I described in a [previous post]({%
 post_url 2050-11-29-self-host-fonts %}), I want to avoid introducing a
 third-party code dependency to my source tree—especially one like the KaTeX CSS
 that I’d have to keep manually in sync with the version of KaTeX installed by
 the Ruby `katex` gem.
-To eliminate that maintenance burden, I instead tweaked my
+Instead, I tweaked my `configure.sh` script to
-`configure.sh` script to automatically retrieve the KaTeX fonts and CSS from
+automatically retrieve the KaTeX fonts and CSS from within the `katex` gem after
-within the `katex` gem after installing it with Bundler:
+installing it with Bundler:

 ```shell
 function install_katex_resources () {